dsansthedsans/Dumpgame/README.md

 <br>
 <p align="center"><img src="README-ASSETS/MAIN-BANNER.png" alt=""></p>
 <br>
 <p>Dumpgame, as an UNDERTALE fangame, is a top-down RPG with turn-based battles where the player has to dodge the enemy's "bullet hell" patterns.
-The game follows a Brazilian boy who falls through a portal to, basically, a magical world full of monsters and oversized children in trench coats.</p>
+In this game, you control a Brazilian boy who falls through a portal to, basically, a magical world full of monsters and oversized children.</p>
 <br>

-> [!WARNING]
+> [!IMPORTANT]
-> Dumpgame's code is TERRIBLE !!!!
+> Dumpgame's code is terrible.
 It's ridiculously dumb, overcomplicated and disorganized.
 I learned programming as I made the game and I almost always had no idea of what I was doing.
 No sane individual would subject themselves to the torture of forking Dumpgame.
-> <br><br><i>"the source code for undertale is literally just a bunch of rubber bands and tape stuck to a paper saying 'DETERMINATION'."</i><br>— Toby Fox

 <br>
 <h2>Features</h2>
 <ul>
   <li>Original art, story and characters created almost entirely by one person, me, <b>dsansthedsans</b>...!</li>
-  <li>An amazing soundtrack of 50+ songs fully composed and arranged by <b>migel8022</b>!</li>
+  <li>An amazing original soundtrack fully composed and arranged by <b>migel8022</b>!</li>
 </ul>
 <br>
 <h2>Development History</h2>